monolifed/lpcli/README.md

 # Lesspassc
 C implementation of lesspass (version 2) using openssl's crypto library.

-Commandline options are similar to the official cli: https://github.com/lesspass/cli/
+Command line options are similar to the official cli: https://github.com/lesspass/cli/

 # Building on Windows with Mingw